Top Menu

 My Travels: Cascadas Chicala - Payande Colombia

-We had arrived to Ibague, my home town, where we stayed for the night (check those pictures and story right HERE), the following day, we decided to go on a tour to the Cascadas de Chicala through a touring company the hotel staff recommended.
+We had arrived in Ibague, my hometown, where we stayed for the night (check those pictures and story right HERE).
+The following day, we decided to take a tour of the Cascadas de Chicala with a company recommended by the hotel staff.

-The five of us (me, two sisters, nephew and daughter) got up early the next morning to wait for our tour guide/driver to get on our way to Payande, Tolima, only 30 minutes away.
+The five of us (me, two sisters, my nephew, and my daughter) got up early the next morning to wait for our tour guide/driver to pick us up and take us to Payande, Tolima, just 30 minutes away.

-The Andes mountains were the view on each side of the road.
+The Andes mountains were visible on both sides of the road.

 Let's continue with our trip to the waterfalls... we had to cross this little creek.

-The car was parked and from there on we had to walk for about ten minutes.
-The first part with the sun beaming down on us was not too fun...
+The car was parked, and from then on we had to walk for about ten minutes.

-After walking several feet we made it into the mountain, the trees provided lots of shade.
+After walking several feet, we reached the mountain, and the trees provided plenty of shade.

-I did enjoy the up hill walk underneath the trees.
+I enjoyed the uphill walk under the trees.
 Getting there early was a good idea, since the weather wasn't as hot as it gets during the middle of the day.
 The other good reason is that there weren't many people crowding the space.

 Here, following the guide...